 Up until this point, I was working alone on the project doing the base work for the hackathon.
 Doing the research exercise, UI/UX mock-up, technology prototypes, and understanding the team dynamics gave me enough confidence that we can quickly deliver the product to the market.

 Early November, I presented the plan in a company-wide all hands meeting “to build a brand new product in 14 days in a hackathon format”.
-I demonstrated the UI/UX mock-ups, the technology prototypes, teams vs tasks mapping and everyone were super excited about the concept.
-I thought this could also be a great team-building exercise, bringing people together, mixing teams and individuals and testing our technical ability to build state of the art products in short period.
+I demonstrated the UI/UX mockups, the technology prototypes, teams vs tasks mapping and everyone was super excited about the concept.
+I thought this could also be a great team-building exercise, bringing people together, mixing teams and individuals and testing our technical ability to build state of the art products in a short period.